Jurek-Raben/DawProject-Tool/README.md

 - Only one instrument per track!
 Use [Fladd's track splitter tool](https://www.renoise.com/tools/split-into-separate-tracks)!
 - The Instr.
 Automation Device has to be placed onto the track where the target instrument is playing.

-#### Automatic workarounds
+#### Helper tools

 The tool can use VST2/3 info tools to extract the missing plugin infos, which I coded in Rust.
 There are pre-built binaries included in the `/bin` sub directory, pre-built for macOS (arm/intel ub2), windows x86_64, linux x86_64.
+Most likely you will need to disable SIP under macOS to make these tools startable, because these are not Apple aprroved in any way.

 #### Manual workarounds

-- You can manipulate the generated dawproject data inside the "tmp" directory of the tool and then use the "Repack .dawproject" menu entry.
+- You can manipulate the generated dawproject data inside the "tmp" directory of the tool directory and then use the "Repack .dawproject" menu entry.

 ####